-The type of turbine selected for any given hydropower project is based on the height of the water storage - known as the hydraulic head - and the volume of water that flows known as the flow rate.
+The type of turbine selected for any given hydropower project is based on the height of the water storage - known as the hydraulic head - and the volume of water that flows known as the hydroelectric discharge.
 Efficiency and cost are also factors to be considered.

 Hydro turbines can be classified based on how water flows through the turbine itself.
 When passed through a turbine, water can take a variety of different paths.
 This leads to three categories of water flow through turbines:

 Most hydro turbines tend to have mixed flows.

 Another criteria used to classify turbines is whether or not the liquid pressure changes when flowing through a turbine.
 There are two types of turbines that emerge from this classification, explained below.